GrottoCenter/grottocenter-api/README.md

 Create the pull request

-After contribution (that can include follow-up commits), branch can be merged on master with button "Merge pull request"
+After contribution (that can include follow-up commits), branch can be merged on master with button "Merge pull request" In most ways, change the "Merge pull request" to "Rebase and merge" using the arrow on the right of the green button

 ### Deployment